-Founded in 1994, American Axle (AAM) has for over 20 years remained at the forefront of key concepts and functions to design, engineer, validate and manufacture.
+Founded in 1994, this company has for over 20 years remained at the forefront of key concepts and functions to design, engineer, validate and manufacture.
 Their primary focus hovers around drivelines, metal forming, powertrains and casting technologies for automotive, commercial and industrial markets.

-Continued efforts have since helped AAM become a tier-1 automotive supplier with capabilities across multiple product lines to deliver powerful, innovative and efficient solutions.
-As of FY2016, AAM has posted a revenue of $3.95 billion.
+Continued efforts have since helped become a tier-1 automotive supplier with capabilities across multiple product lines to deliver powerful, innovative and efficient solutions.
+As of FY2016, they has posted a revenue of $3.95 billion.

 What were their concerns?